The most important things you need to know about Oktoberfest on one page.

 Let’s begin with a misconception, many foreigners share: Admission to the Munich Oktoberfest is free.
 Commercial “Oktoberfest”-events, which have sprung up like mushrooms outside of Bavaria in the last couple of years usually want you to buy tickets in advance, which is not the case at the original.
 There is no such thing as Oktoberfest tickets.
 Even table reservations are in general for free, only a number of vouchers has to be purchased in advance.

 The circumstance that shady scalpers are able to charge four-digit prices for table reservations (often called tickets in that context) results from the fact that the beer tents at the Oktoberfest are regularly closed for overcrowding on Friday nights and Saturdays, while a reservation guarantees admission.
 Such a reservation is never obligatory to enter the large beer tents.
 Twelve of the large 14 beer tents and the three at the Oide Wiesn all have to keep large areas of their tents free from reservations.
-Also, we collect a list of all currently available reservations for the Oktoberfest.

 The Munich Oktoberfest is mainly divided into two areas: On the right (west) side, seen from the main entrance, you’ll find the Wirtsbudenstraße with most of the large beer tents.
 The Schaustellerstraße (Showmen Street) on the left (east) side, is home to most of the large rides.
 They are connected by multiple cross-ways, the largest being the Matthias-Pschorr-Straße in front of the Bavaria statue.

-Also if you have enough time to see everything, you may still simply oversee some attractions or simply not understand, what they’re about.
+Also if you have enough time to see everything, you may still simply overlook some attractions or simply not understand, what they’re about.
 This is only a short list of the most famous classic Oktoberfest attractions:

 An old fashioned vaudeville theater dating back to 1867.
 It is legendary for its parade, which can be seen for free on the outside and the execution of a visitor by a guillotine on the inside.